 Outfit Notes is reader-supported.
-We may earn a commission at no extra cost to you.
+We may earn a commission at no extra cost to you.## 5 Cashmere Sweaters for Women Compared by Softness, Care, and Value (2026)

 Price Range: $89-$298